KinDofHell/KinDofHell/README.md

 Working in a team of like-minded people and professionals improve me as a developer every day and allows me to reach new heights.
 I am known as a persistent and smart player who will offer a solution to any problem.

-- 🔭 I’m currently working on Book Glossary(https://github.com/KinDofHell/book-pet)
+- 🔭 I’m currently working on Nuxt Social Media App(https://github.com/KinDofHell/nuxt-social-media)
-- 🌱 I’m currently learning Docker and React Native
+- 🌱 I’m currently learning Laravel and Vue
 - ⚡ Fun fact: I am a very creative person and there is nothing I can do about it :)

 My Portfolio: https://portfolio-developer-zeta.vercel.app/